urabexon/urabexon/README.md

 <p>etc ...</p>

 ### My Project 🌏
+- Built a Slack bot to chat with ChatGPT, supporting context and search(Python)
 - Development of key-value type cache server in memory (Go)
 - Development of Tech Article Summary API (Go)
 - Development of a real-time chat server in gRPC (Go)